All Episodes

 I assume we'll say no again, but we'll see.

-And think about the the preferential treatment of illegal immigrants and even the uh policy that would pay illegal immigrants separated at the border, people that didn't respect our laws, borders, and sovereignty, four hundred and fifty grand for family.
+But listen to Jen Saki and think about the border and think about Biden's cages and think about the preferential treatment of illegal immigrants and even the policy that would pay illegal immigrants separated at the border, people that didn't respect our laws, borders, and sovereignty, 450 grand for family.

-As you listen to Gensaki's answer.
+As you listen to Jen Saki's answer.

 But South Africa's leaders say it does.

-Um how long does the White House envision that travel ban staying in place?
+How long does the White House envision that travel ban staying in place?

 We will continue to assess it.

-I I would say that the objective here is not to punish, it is to protect the American people.
+I would say that the objective here is not to punish.

-As you just heard the president say, uh, this is not going to prevent, it is going to delay.
+As you just heard the president say, this is not going to prevent, it is going to delay.

 And that delay is going to help us have necessary time to do the research by our health and medical teams to get more people vaccinated and get more people boosted.